Lynxtickler/Lynxtickler/README.md

 - 👀 I’m interested in automating my daily computer usage by programming little scripts for everything.
 - 🌱 I’m currently learning linear programming, and been very interested in mathematical programming lately.
 - 📫 How to reach me: If you're reading this, I've probably given you my contact information or you know me from Discord.
+- Repos below are just a fraction of my work.
+However few are the scripts that make any sense by themselves.
+So most of my stuff isn't published.